davidlsq/installer/README.md

 ### Auto update

 A github action runs periodically to check the current software versions and creates PRs to update if needed

+## Some alternatives

+With less code, I could have more or less the same features (auto-install, configuration by code) by using [NixOs](https://nixos.org/) the linux distribution instead of debian

+With no code at all, I could use [UNRAID](https://unraid.net/)